Find out more about exchange-traded products (ETPs), their benefits and risks.

 - Is the market I want to invest in suitable for my investment goals?

-- Is tracking an index the best way for me to invest in this market?
+- Is passively tracking an index the best way for me to invest in this market?

-- Do I understand the risks I am taking compared to the other investment options I have?
+- Do I understand the strategy used and the risks associated with this ETP, compared to the other investment options I have?

 - Do I need to be able to trade during the day?

-ETPs may not be suitable for all investors.
-There are other risks associated with them that include stocklending, collateral and trading an ETP.
-You should ask if your ETP is exposed to these risks and if it is, or if you are having difficulty understanding ETPs, you should seek professional advice.
+You should ask about the risks your ETP is exposed to and if you are not sure, or if you are having difficulty understanding ETPs, you should seek professional advice.